brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

  ![](/assets/guides/fusion-ux-logic/admin_overview.png)

 (a): To register a new Fusion UX App, click on 'CREATE NEW COMPONENT'.
 In the opened dialog, upload the corresponding [ZIP file](#structure-of-zip-file) containing the source files. \
-To ensure the integrity and security of the BrandMaker system, the uploaded files will be examined.
-If the validation passes, the system generates a unique ID and a URL under which the component will be available.
-After this, the Fusion UX App is ready to be integrated into the system.
+The BrandMaker system examines the uploaded files to ensure integrity and security.
+If the validation passes, a unique ID and URL will be created.
+By fetching the component through this URL, the system can then integrate the Fusion UX App.

 ![](/assets/guides/fusion-ux-logic/admin_upload_new_component.png)